State of UP vs Renusagar Power Co. and Ors

 - The state government has the right to take over the said plant.

 3. The licenses introduced in the Indian Electricity Act of 1910 are unassociated with respondent no. 1 (Renusagar Power Company Ltd.) and are bound to solely supply electricity to respondent no. 2, which means that he is not an independent entity but a confined source.
-Hence, the sanctions provided to respondent no. 1 are different.
+Hence, the sanctions provided to respondent number 1 are different.

 4. All three clauses of section 3(1) of the UP Electrical (Duty) Act, 1952, must be read harmoniously.
 If any contradistinction is made, it will prove to be ridiculous, further violating equality before the law that is Article 14 of the Constitution of India.
 Hence, section 3(1)(a) and section 3(1)(c) of the UP Electrical (Duty) Act, 1952, must not clash but preserve each other’s motives.